 Outputs, Required: SubscriptionID,

+Outputs, Conditional Required:

+If this service operation is invoked to subscribe for changes in status of the NSSAI availability information, then the following outputs are required:

-Outputs, Conditional Required: Expiry time (if present in the request, may be included in the response based on operator's policy and taking into account the expiry time present in the request (i.e. should be less than or equal to that value); if not present in the request, may be included in the response based on operator's policy.
+- Expiry time (if present in the request, may be included in the response based on operator's policy and taking into account the expiry time present in the request (i.e. should be less than or equal to that value); if not present in the request, may be included in the response based on operator's policy.
 Whatever the case, if not included in the response, this means that the subscription is valid without an expiry time).

+If this service operation is invoked to subscribe to a notification when an Alternative S-NSSAI has to replace an S-NSSAI, then the following outputs are required:

+- for the S-NSSAI of the serving PLMN: an Alternative S-NSSAI and the corresponding mapping to the S-NSSAI to be replaced.

+- for HPLMN S-NSSAI: an Alternative S-NSSAI and the corresponding mapping to the S-NSSAIs of the HPLMN, PLMN ID.

 Outputs, Optional: A list of TAIs and, for each TAI, the S-NSSAIs and optionally NSI IDs supported by the AMF and 5G-AN and authorized by the NSSF for the TAI and a list of S-NSSAIs and optionally NSI IDs restricted per PLMN for the TAI.